TheLogicMaster/Cranked/README.md

 - System UI/software from SDK
 - Investigate pre-2.0.0 binaries to handle uncompressed data
 - Emulator API wrapper to hide all the messy internals, possible C compatible
-- Use namespaces
 - Values checks, since plenty of null/illegal API parameters will cause a native seg-fault
-- SDK version checks for API backwards compatibility
+- Dynarmic native engine support for more portability
 - GitHub Actions release builds

 ## Internals